 The act of adding medical practice value through an administrator’s eyes

-CIG Capital Advisors’ managing director Yusuf Hai authored a recent article for Fierce Healthcare where he discusses how physician-owners can assess growth metrics in their medical practice and make adjustments that may affect the practice’s value with an eye toward a future sale:
+CIG Capital Advisors authored a recent article for Fierce Healthcare where we discuss how physician-owners can assess growth metrics in their medical practice and make adjustments that may affect the practice’s value with an eye toward a future sale:

 “The act of adding medical practice value through an administrator’s eyes”